lauvergn/QuantumModelLib/scripts/ReadMeHead.md

 - **libQuantumModelLib.a**

-The compiler options are (the first values are the default):
+Through the makefile, the compiler options are (the first values are the default):

 - FC=gfortran or ifx or ifort ...
 - OPT=1 or 0: compilation with optimization or without optimization